rozumden/fmo-deblurring-benchmark/README.md

   year = {2019}
 }
 ```
-If you use the baseline TbD-3D or TbD-O method, please cite:
+The baseline TbD-3D or TbD-O method:
 ```bibtex
 @inproceedings{Rozumnyi-et-al-CVPR-2020,
   author = {Denys Rozumnyi and Jan Kotera and Filip Sroubek and Jiri Matas},